Japan 5 Nights 6 Days Trip: Days 5-6 Record: Shiroi Koibito Park

 I almost wanted to bring it back and exchange it.

-After playing games, we felt a little peckish,
+After playing games, we felt a little hungry,

-so we went to a takoyaki stand (right in front of Don Quijote) that my sister wanted to eat.
+so we had takoyaki from a street vendor (right in front of Don Quijote) that my sister wanted to eat.

 But it was edible!

-After eating, we completed our shopping at Mega Don Quijote!!
+After eating, we went to Mega Don Quijote for shopping!

 The staff gave us a discount coupon that could be used for purchases over 10,000 yen.

-Thanks to this, we used up almost all our cash.
+Thanks to this, I used up almost all my cash.

 I really wanted the giant Kirby, but it was around 8,000 or 9,000 yen.

-The next day, we had a simple breakfast at Carax again.
+The next day, we had a simple breakfast at Karaksa again

-We were heading to catch the airport bus we had booked for our 11 AM flight.
+and headed to the airport bus we had booked for the 11 AM flight.

-I briefly panicked because I couldn’t find 100 yen,
+Suddenly, I couldn’t find 100 yen, and I was briefly panicked,

 but I was able to find it in my bag because we paid when we got off.

-At the airport, I tried the LeTAO cake my sister had mentioned.
+At the airport, I tried the LeTAO cake my sister mentioned,

-there were quite a few shops with long queues.
+And at the airport, there were quite a few shops with long lines,

-It was my first overseas trip with my sister, and we didn’t fight at all, which was great.
+It was my first trip abroad with my sister, and we didn’t fight at all, which was great.

 I want to go on another trip.